tyjo/coptr/docs/tutorial.rst

     optional arguments:
-      -h, --help         show this help message and exit --threads THREADS  Number of threads for bowtie2 mapping.
+      -h, --help         show this help message and exit --paired           Set for paired end reads.
+Assumes fastq files end in _1.* and _2.*
+      --threads THREADS  Number of threads for bowtie2 mapping.

 The name of the database index corresponds to the name used from ``coptr.py index``.